 Note: It is not our policy to transfer registration from one course to another.
 Requests of this nature will be processed as a withdrawal, subject to the refund policy above.

 The University of the Arts reserves the right to cancel classes due to low enrollment.
 If a cancellation should occur, students will be notified prior to the start of classes and will have the option of taking another course or receiving a full refund.

-Discounts must be calculated and reflected in payment at the time of registration; no refunds will be issued retroactively to correct overpayment.
-Students may not combine discounts.
+Discounts must requested and applied at the time of registration; no refunds will be issued retroactively to correct overpayment.
+Only one discount can be used at a time.
+All discounts are applied to the cost of tuition; registration and course fees are the responsibility of the student.
 Note: Discounts are not available via online registration.

 Graduates of the University of the Arts, Philadelphia College of Art and Design, Philadelphia College of Performing Arts and recipients of Continuing Education Certificates (excluding the Essentials certificates) are entitled to a 25% discount on tuition only.
 The discount is an increase from 10% to enhance benefits for alumni and to encourage them to take advantage of the University’s rich variety of continuing education and professional development opportunities.

 Note: Alumni discounts are only recognized with online registration if you have previously registered for a class using an alumni discount.